actuallyrizzn/courtlistener-sdk/docs/api_reference.md

-# CourtListener Python SDK — API Reference
+# CourtListener Python SDK — API Reference (Unofficial)

-This reference documents all major classes, methods, and data models in the SDK.
+This reference documents all major classes, methods, and data models in the **unofficial** CourtListener Python SDK.

+**⚠️ Important Notice**: This is an unofficial SDK developed by the community and is not affiliated with, endorsed by, or officially supported by CourtListener or Free Law Project.

 ## Table of Contents
 - [CourtListenerClient](#courtlistenerclient)